 Harmony works in Samasource as a Project Manager.
 She focus in providing youth, women, and refugees with digital work opportunities.
 She is dedicated to the social enterprise model, mainly in job creation, as she has witnessed in her work the reinvested social impact.
 She has a B.A in Economics & Accounting from Claremont McKenna College and was previously at PwC as a CPA/forensic consultant.
 She has been on the board of YWSE-SF since 2015 & co-leads the Bay Area Social Enterprise Network.

-Dvorit's career began at the University of Pennsylvania managing alumni fundraising and engagement programs.
-During that time, Dvorit wanted to learn more about the broad social sector, and received her Masters in philanthropy and social justice.
-Recognizing that the private sector could be the most sustainable force for social change, Dvorit also earned a business certificate from the Wharton School.
+Dvorit's career began in development for the University of Pennsylvania while she earned her Masters in philanthropy and social justice, and business certificate from the Wharton School.
 In 2012, Dvorit moved to San Francisco and pursued social enterprise work through strategy consulting for foundation and nonprofit clients.
-Then in 2014, Dvorit founded Temescal Brewing, experiencing firsthand the excitement of entrepreneurship.
-Dvorit hopes to continue building connections between business and social good throughout her career -- and is bringing that drive to the board of YWSE-SF.
+Then in 2014, she founded Temescal Brewing, experiencing firsthand the excitement of entrepreneurship.
+Today, Dvorit continues building connections between business, philanthropy, and social impact as executive director of Manylabs, a collaborative community for independent scientists.

 Sharon Jalysa Boose-Sheppard